Interlake-Saints/the-late-and-great/_posts/2014-12-16-greta-jill-geffe.markdown

   - /assets/class-of-1979/greta-j-geffe-1.png
   - /assets/class-of-1979/greta-j-geffe-2.jpg
 ---
 Boulder, Colorado lost a great citizen and a wonderful soul on December 16th, 2014 when Greta, aka Greta Jill Frohbieter, succumbed to her battle with melanoma.
-Greta's complete obituary can be found [here](http://tinyurl.com/mqql8zd).